learn-co-curriculum/react-ts-fetch-crud-lab/README.md

 **NOTE**: because `json-server` doesn't have any validations, if you make any mistakes and send the body of your request in the wrong format, you'll need to manually delete the entry from the `db.json` file.

+> **Bonus Challenge**: There isn't much indication that the user successfully
+> submitted a new question - they have to manually flip back to the question
+> list to make sure.
+From a UX perspective, this isn't great.
+Consider making it
+> more clearer by clearing the form after they've submitted.
+Or, you could even
+> go a step further and change back to the questions page after submission.

 ### DELETE /questions/:id